 If you’re wondering how to stop lochia bleeding (postpartum bleeding), we have put together a list of remedies to try at home.
 However, we do recommend consulting a healthcare professional for further guidance.

 To keep your intimate area clean, you can use maternity wipes.
-Lil-Lets Maternity Intimate Wipes are specially formulated for postpartum care.
+Lil-Lets Maternity Intimate Wipes are specially formulated for soothing and hygienic postpartum care.
 Be sure to carry them in your handbag and use them when needed.
 They’re a great item to have on the go.
 We also recommend packing some wipes in your maternity hospital bag.

 When it comes to postpartum bleeding, many people seek natural remedies to complement their healing process.
 While it's important to consult with your healthcare provider before trying any new remedies, there are several natural options to help stop the bleeding faster.
 Here are some of our suggestions to try at home.